MichaelCurrin/learn-to-code/Scripting languages/Python/README.md

     * Available a free "Community Edition" which does a lot.
 There is also a paid "Professional Edition".
     * [Download](https://www.jetbrains.com/pycharm/)

+#### More options

-Alternatives - I don't recommend these but they are provided for completeness.
+Alternatives - I don't use or recommend these but they are provided for completeness.

 - Spyder
-    * You might come acroos this in tutorials related to Data Science work.
+    * You might come across this in tutorials related to Data Science work.
 I read that it is deprecated i.e. no longer maintained and may be unavailable.
 When I used it I found that it did not work so well for virtual environments.
 I also had Spyder itself stop working when Python upgraded on the system and it took some looking on Stack Overflow to fix this.
     * [Homepage](https://www.spyder-ide.org/)
 - Sublime Text
     * "A sophisticated text editor for code, markup and prose."